‘We owe it to our children’: 75,000 hectares of old growth forest conserved east of Revelstoke - Victoria News

 The NCC worked with local First Nations, Interfor Corporation, and the provincial government to find a way to conserve the massive swathe of land.
 The result was Interfor agreeing to release 75,000 hectares of land – an area bigger than a number of countries, like Singapore – extinguishing their forest tenure.

-The Incomappleux Valley is a diverse region that hosts a number of ecosystems, and according to Wildsight Revelstoke, is home to cedar trees that are up to 1,800 years-old.
-The valley includes the top of the Selkirks, which is an alpine ecosystem, and near the bottom there are streams, wetlands, and lakes.
-It also contains rare inland temperate rainforest that local ambassadors have advocated to protect for years because of it’s rarity on a global scale.
+The Incomappleux Valley is a diverse region that hosts several ecosystems, and according to Wildsight Revelstoke, is home to cedar trees that are up to 1,800 years old.
+The valley includes the top of the Selkirks, which is an alpine ecosystem, and near the bottom, there are streams, wetlands, and lakes.
+It also contains rare inland temperate rainforests that local ambassadors have advocated protecting for years because of its rarity on a global scale.

 “From an Indigenous perspective, the [First] Nations have stewarded the land from time immemorial.
 More recently than that, there’s been many individuals and organizations that have recognized the importance of the Incomappleux Valley and called for its protection,” said Newhouse.

-Locally, Petryshen says he hopes Revelstokians appreciate the forest that is being protected, as it is ‘right in their backyard’
+Locally, Petryshen says he hopes residents of Revelstoke appreciate the forest that is being protected, as it is ‘right in their backyard’

 “It’s critically important to connect to those places and to know they’re there and also fight for those places,” added Petryshen.